-1. INTRODUCTION
+1. Introduction

-Social and environmental reporting by corporations have been steadily increasing around the world in both size and complexity over the last two decades.
+Social and environmental reporting by corporations have been steadily increasing in the world in both size and complexity over the last two decades.
 Corporate social responsibility performance is not a new issue (Hopkins, 2004; Misser, 2009).
 The social responsibility of business was not widely considered to be a significant problem.
-However, since 1960s, social responsibility has become an important issue not only for business but in the theory and practice of law.
-The

-1Department of Accounting, Faculty of Business Management and Accountancy, University Sultan Zainal concern for the social responsibility performance of the company has even accelerated since the collapse of the Berlin Wall, which also symbolized the fall of communism and the onset of turbo-charged globalization (Hopkins, 2004).
+But since 1960s, social responsibility has become an important issue not only for business but in the theory and practice of law.
+The concern for the social responsibility performance of the company has even accelerated since the collapse of the Berlin Wall, which also symbolized the fall of communism and the onset of turbo-charged globalization (Hopkins, 2004).